-These ladies did an awesome job and they happened to have chest freezers, so I separated out their hall of fame submissions for those of you who have this type of appliance, because of the unique organizational challenge they pose.
+These readers did an awesome job and they happened to have chest freezers, so I separated out their hall of fame submissions for those of you who have this type of appliance, because of the unique organizational challenge they pose.

 Just make sure before you start organizing that you first declutter your freezer using the instructions in the linked article, because you only want to be organizing edible food!